Prerendering Revamped

 1. Set navigable’s loading mode to element’s node navigable's loading mode.

-To get the matching prerendering navigable given a navigable navigable, a URL url, a string cspNavigationType, and a POST resource, string, or null documentResource:
+To wait for a matching prerendering record given a navigable navigable, a URL url, a string cspNavigationType, and a POST resource, string, or null documentResource:

 then return null.